The Magic of Hibiscus: Remedy for Hair Growth

 2. How often should I use hibiscus for hair care?
 Use hibiscus-based treatments, such as oils or masks, 1–2 times weekly for optimal results.

 3. Can I use hibiscus on coloured or chemically treated hair?
-Yes, it is gentle and can restore moisture and prevent damage.
+Yes, it is gentle and can help restore moisture while preventing damage.

 4. Where can I find hibiscus for hair care?
 Fresh hibiscus can be sourced from local gardens or herbal stores.
 Dried hibiscus powder is also available online and in health shops.

 5. Are there any side effects from using hibiscus on hair?
-Hibiscus is primarily safe; nevertheless, some individuals may encounter moderate discomfort.
-Always do a patch test before the whole application.
+Hibiscus is generally considered safe; however, some individuals may experience mild to moderate discomfort.
+Always perform a patch test before applying the entire product.

 Reference: